Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -bimodules in spectra

-In the previous section, we build a cofibrant resolution $W_{l}M$ for any well pointed and $\Sigma$-cofibrant bimodule $M$ in spectra.
+In the previous section, we built a cofibrant resolution $W_{l}M$ for any $\Sigma$-cofibrant bimodule $M$ in spectra.
 In what follows we show that the leveled two-sided bar construction of $M$ can be expressed as the suspension of a cobimodule $\Ind(W_{l}M)$.
 Unfortunately, this identification cannot be extended to $\Lambda$-bimodules since the two-sided leveled bar construction of a $\Lambda$-bimodule in spectra is not necessarily a $\Lambda$-cobimodule.

-More precisely, a point in $W_{l}M$ is said to be \textit{indecomposable} if the elements indexing the levels are different from $1\colon \ast \to \Delta[1]$.
-The indecomposable bimodule $\Ind(W_{l}M)$ is obtained by quotienting out the decomposable elements in $W_{l}M$.
+A point in $W_{l}M$ is said to be \textit{indecomposable} if the elements indexing the levels are different from $1\colon \ast \to \Delta[1]$.
+The indecomposable bimodule $\Ind(W_{l}M)$ is obtained by modding out the decomposable elements in $W_{l}M$.
 More precisely, let us introduce a slight variation of the functor $H$ as follows:

 where $\tilde{\Delta}[T]=\prod_{1\leq i\neq \iota\leq h(T)} \Delta[1]$ and $\tilde{\Delta}_{0}[T]$ is the simplicial subset consisting of faces where at least one of the levels has value $1$.
 By construction, $sH''_{W}(T)$ is already a pointed simplicial set.
 Taking the functor $\overline{M}_{W}$ (see Section~\ref{SectBVBi}) that sends a tree to the ``vertex-wise'' smash product